PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/pedestrian_attribute_recognition_en.md

 **(2) Dataset Splitting**

-Parameters for dataset splitting can be set by modifying the `CheckDataset` section in the configuration file.
-Some example parameter descriptions in the configuration file are as follows:
+The dataset splitting parameters can be set by modifying the fields under `CheckDataset` in the configuration file.
+An example of part of the configuration file is shown below:

 * `CheckDataset`:
   * `split`: